-All data and supporting metadata relevant to the SWCM program is contained in SSD's document and data management system (SharePoint).
-The data and metadata are also entered into the Envirosys® database which is SSD's primary repository for all point source environmental data.
+All data and supporting metadata relevant to the SWCM program is contained in SSB's document and data management system (SPIRE).
+Chemistry data are entered into the ESDAT® database providing secure storage and analytical flexibility.
 The continuous monitoring data are stored in the Hydstra® database, which is an industry benchmark for the storage and management of time-series data.
 Further information about the use of these databases is detailed in the Operational manual.